 How to Get Rid of Running Bamboo Without Herbicides

-It is a long process and the timing needs to be right because you want the plant to put all its energy resources into growth, then when it’s at its weakest, cut it right down to ground level when it doesn’t have enough energy to fully regrow.
+The simplest but longest way to get rid of running bamboo is to deplete it of energy until it dies.
+You want the plant to put all its energy resources into growth.
+Then, when it’s at its weakest, cut it right down to ground level when it doesn’t have enough energy to fully regrow.

-The faster you can get it grow back, the faster you can cut it right back down.
-The more you repeat this process, the more stressed the plant gets.
+Nitrogen-rich fertilizers promote vigorous growth in all types of grasses, and bamboo is a grass.
+The faster you can get it to grow back, the quicker you can cut it back down.
+The more you repeat this process, the more stressed the plant will be.

-Continue the cycle of cutting down to soil level, treating the soil with a fertilizer such as 20-5-5, letting it grow to a few feet then cutting it back again.
-Each new growth will be smaller, thinner and look terrible, until eventually, the rhizomes will have exhausted so much energy, it kills the bamboo.
+Continue the cycle of cutting down to soil level, treating the soil with a fertilizer to let it grow a few feet, then cutting it back again.

 How to Get Rid of Bamboo in the Fastest Way Possible

-If you need your bamboo gone in a rush, there’s no getting around digging.
-Excavation is the only way to get underground, reach the rhizomes, break them up and dig them out.
-It is a labor-intensive job and depending on how far it’s stretched, and in what direction, you may need to bring in some pros.
+Excavation is the only way to get underground, reach the rhizomes, and break them up.
+It’s a labor-intensive job.
+Depending on how far it’s stretched and in what direction, you may need to bring some pros.

 Bamboo Removal Using Herbicides